tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 ##  PMTU Issues {#pmtu-issues}

 In general, DTLS's philosophy is to leave PMTU discovery to the application.
-However, DTLS cannot completely ignore PMTU for three reasons:
+However, DTLS cannot completely ignore the PMTU for three reasons:

 - The DTLS record framing expands the datagram size, thus lowering the effective PMTU from the application's perspective.

-- In some implementations, the application may not directly talk to the network, in which case the DTLS stack may absorb ICMP
-  {{RFC1191}} "Datagram Too Big" indications or ICMPv6 {{RFC4443}}
-  "Packet Too Big" indications.
+- In some implementations, the application may not directly talk to the network, in which case the DTLS stack may absorb ICMP "Datagram Too Big" indications {{RFC1191}} or ICMPv6 "Packet Too Big" indications  {{RFC4443}}.

 - The DTLS handshake messages can exceed the PMTU.